leandromet/nlp_project_cuda/README.md

 ```

-indicative that o torch is enabled and using o cuda on GPU
+indicative that torch is enabled and using o cuda on GPU

 ```python